Archer Asks: Janet Anderson and Thea Raveneau, stars of all-trans theatre production ‘Overflow’

 I can’t remember a time where I was just me, without any labels or without any questions.
 None of that.
 It’s so freeing to be a part of a project that allows me to do that.
 It’s so warm and powerful.
 To have this opportunity, I’m so blessed.
 I hope things like this happen for other trans people in other projects, and I hope that they get a chance to experience this.

 Dino (Overflow’s director) was telling me that Overflow is being performed in a few different countries, and I’ll be the first woman of colour to perform it.
 I’m an Aboriginal woman here in so-called Australia.
 It’s beautiful that the first woman of colour playing Rosie is a woman that belongs to these lands.
 It’s amazing.
-Both my communities are fulfilled doing this.
+Both my communities are fulfilled by doing this.
 I’m in awe.

 The world is never going to be the same: this production has set the bar.
 The world can feel like this if we let it happen.